JonasRieger/mufin23/README.md

 For regularly updated data of the UPI and IPI, please see the corresponding repositories of the [UPI](https://github.com/JonasRieger/upi) and [IPI](https://github.com/JonasRieger/ipi) indices.

-Please note: For legal reasons the repository cannot provide all data, e.g., the plain texts of the newspaper articles in the file `labeled.csv`.
+Please note: For legal reasons the repository cannot provide all data, e.g., the plain texts of the newspaper articles in the file `labeled.csv` are deleted.
 Please [let us know](https://github.com/JonasRieger/upi/issues) if you feel that there is anything missing that we could add.

 For bug reports, comments and questions please use the [issue tracker](https://github.com/JonasRieger/mufin23/issues).